199 Main Street

 - Vermont Bar Association: Intellectual Property Section

-- The Best Lawyers in America® also identified Peter as "Lawyer of the Year," Litigation, Intellectual Property, for Burlington, Vermont, 2017.
+- The Best Lawyers in America® also identified Peter as "Lawyer of the Year," Litigation, Intellectual Property, for Burlington, Vermont, 2017 and 2019.

 - Peter is also recognized by his peers in Chambers USA as a “highly regarded trademark attorney.”
 Peter has been recognized by Chambers USA every year since 2009.
 Chambers USA awarded Peter and DRM’s IP practice with its prestigious “Band 1” designation.
 DRM’s IP practice is the only “Band 1” IP practice in Vermont.